Download for quick reference

 - Regulations 5, 6, 7 and 8 of the Charter of the United Nations (Sanctions – Iraq) Regulations 2008

 - Regulation 13E of the Customs (Prohibited Exports) Regulations 1958

 Australian law prohibits:

-- the use of or dealing with an asset that is owned or controlled by a 'designated person or entity' for Mali; and
+- an asset that has been removed from Iraq, or acquired, by a 'designated person or entity' for Iraq.

 The Consolidated List includes the names of all designated persons and entities.